ufjschool/ob-s14/drafts/second/abelman.md

 In the hospital, the focus of the show shifted.
 Seventeen days in the psych ward was not enough to take the show away from him or damper his motivation.

 "My friends are saying it’s, like, kind of rock 'n' roll.
 It’s kind of funny," Brody recounts with levity, spinning his rock bottom into something more glamourous and hardcore than his actual diagnosis of bipolar disorder.
 "It’s not funny, but it is a little bit.
 Nobody got hurt.
-It could have been bad.
+I mean, it could have been bad.
 But that’s when they kind of started putting it in my head."

 Sitting in bed, Brody starting mapping out his new vision for the show.
 His goal for those first five episodes HBO ordered was basic.

 “I wanted to go from the hospital to doing stand up on TV," Brody explained, giving himself a clear beginning and end to achieve.
 "That would be a big leap.”

 He felt having this goal was realistic and smart.
 Instead of gunning for a nationwide tour or starring on a sitcom, he had his eyes on Conan.
-With this in mind, he started brainstorming the steps he would have to get to achieve his goal: taking acting classes, MORE.
+With this in mind, Brody started brainstorming the steps he would have to get to achieve his goal: taking acting classes, going to New Orleans to try to be in "The Campaign," analyzing his issues via a baseball fantasy.

 "Brody Stevens: Enjoy It!", premiered on Comedy Central on December 1, 2013, introducing viewers to Brody's story of positive energy, family and recovery.